Neil-McK/DccDiagnostics/README.md

 # DccDiagnostics

-Diagnostic/sniffer program for DCC analysis, based on Arduino target.
+Diagnostic/sniffer program for DCC analysis, based on an Arduino or ESP32 target.
-The Arduino may be directly connected to another Arduino, e.g. in a DCC++ or DCC++ EX system, but if used to monitor DCC signals, which are normally bipolar 12-18V signals, an optocoupler circuit will be required.
+The controller may be directly connected to another controller of the same I/O voltage, e.g. in a DCC++ or DCC++ EX system, but if used to monitor DCC signals, which are normally bipolar 12-18V signals, an optocoupler circuit will be required.
 Various ones are discussed on the internet, but if you use a 6N137 I